Wake-Tail Effects in Two-Dimensional Wave Refocusing: Discussion

 Strategies aimed at mitigating wake-tail effects have been explored through dispersion engineering and the use of metamaterials designed to reshape wave propagation \cite{Bender}.
-However, introducing controlled dispersion generally involves a trade-off: while it may help compress or redistribute energy in time, it also modifies the propagation dynamics that time-reversal techniques rely upon.
+However, introducing controlled dispersion generally involves a trade-off: while it may help compress or redistribute energy in time, it also modifies the propagation dynamics that refocusing techniques rely upon.
 In applications such as imaging or localization, where faithful reconstruction of the propagation channel is essential, additional dispersion can interfere with accurate refocusing and potentially degrade reconstruction fidelity.
-Consequently, suppression of wake-tail effects through material engineering must be balanced against the need to preserve the propagation characteristics required for reliable time-reversal operation.
+Consequently, suppression of wake-tail effects through material engineering must be balanced against the need to preserve the propagation characteristics.

-In conclusion, the wake-tail structure inherent to two-dimensional wave propagation imposes a fundamental constraint on time-reversal reconstruction.
+In conclusion, the wake-tail structure inherent to two-dimensional wave propagation imposes a fundamental constraint on wave concentration.
 We find that, even under idealized conditions employing either spatial or temporal reflection, perfect refocusing remains unattainable.
-These results demonstrate that dimensionality alone can fundamentally limit time-reversal performance and should therefore be explicitly considered when interpreting refocusing experiments and designing wave-control strategies in effectively two-dimensional systems.
+These results demonstrate that dimensionality alone introduces limits and should therefore be explicitly considered when interpreting relevant experiments and designing wave-control strategies in effectively two-dimensional systems.